2023-11-03 21:13:10

 Palestinians try to rescue a little girl from the rubble of a building destroyed by Israeli airstrikes in the Jabaliya refugee camp, northern Gaza Strip, November 1, 2023.
 (Abed Khaled/AP)

-The secretary of state clarified that Hamas does not care about the Palestinians and “cynically and monstrously uses them as human shields”, placing its infrastructure and its terrorists in residential buildings, schools, mosques and hospitals .
+The secretary of state clarified that Hamas does not care regarding the Palestinians and “cynically and monstrously uses them as human shields”, placing its infrastructure and its terrorists in residential buildings, schools, mosques and hospitals .
 But “civilians should not suffer the consequences of its inhumanity and brutality.”

 He added that the United States was working tirelessly to secure the release of hundreds of hostages held by Hamas, including Americans.

 Blinken did not suggest that the United States was seeking to limit the duration of the war and even spoke of a post-war era “once Hamas has been defeated.”
-He said the goal of the war could not only be to eradicate Hamas, but also to create a better future that would include a two-state solution.
+He said the goal of the war might not only be to eradicate Hamas, but also to create a better future that would include a two-state solution.

 “We also know that Israel cannot regain control and responsibility for Gaza.
 And it is important to note that Israel has made it clear that it has neither the intention nor the desire to do so,” he said in response to a question.
 He promised to discuss “with partners across the region and beyond what should follow once Hamas is defeated.”